preetpalS/emacs-dotenv-mode/README.md

 # dotenv-mode
 An Emacs mode for .env files that includes the following features:
 - Support for common .env file syntax as described in [examples/](https://github.com/preetpalS/emacs-dotenv-mode/tree/master/examples).
-- Support (that can be disabled) for different extensions as described [here](https://github.com/bkeepers/dotenv#what-other-env-files-can-i-use).

 Possible enhancements to be implemented in the future (willing to accept pull requests):
-- Add support for single quoted strings.
 - Add support for escaping `$` with `\`.
 - Add support for highlighting `${ENV_VAR}` (used for embedding variables in strings in some libraries).
 - Add support for highlighting `$(embedded_shell_command arg)` (used for embedding output of shell commands by some parsers).